 8. Maraetotara Falls

 Yes, another waterfall makes another stunning natural attraction in Hawke’s Bay!
 Maraetotara falls is a short detour up Maraetotare Road where there is a historic walk following the Maraetotara Stream.
-Head upstream through the native bush to the multi-tiered Maraetotara Falls or downstream to the old Havelock North Power Station, which operated until it was taken our by a lightening surge in 1941.
+Head upstream through the native bush to the multi-tiered Maraetotara Falls or downstream to the old Havelock North Power Station, which operated until it was taken out by a lightning surge in 1941.

 Location: Havelock North